Fishrider24/ESP32-Freezer-Alarm/README.md

 <img src="https://github.com/Fishrider24/ESP32-Freezer-Alarm/blob/main/wifimanager.jpeg" width="200">

-***Then go to IP address 192.168.4.1 to setup your wifi credentials and the Email account that will send the alerts***
+***Then go to IP address 192.168.4.1 to setup your wifi credentials and the Email account that will send the alerts.
+If using gmail set a app password in gmail settings.***

 <img src="https://github.com/Fishrider24/ESP32-Freezer-Alarm/blob/main/wifisetup.png" width="200">